W3Meyrick/scripts/report_template.md

 ## Objective

 The objective of this report is to provide detailed insights into the performance testing of the Squid proxy service, a critical component of the bank's GCP shared services.
 The aim is to assess the proxy's ability to handle various loads and user scenarios, determine its capacity limits, and identify any performance bottlenecks.
 This testing ensures that the Squid proxy service can reliably support business operations by enabling secure and efficient access to the cloud platform from on-premises locations.
-Locust was used as the performance testing tool to execute and analyze the tests.
+Locust was used as the performance testing tool to execute and analyse the tests.

 ## Performance Test Summary (Results and Findings)

 ### Executive Summary

 This performance test assessed the Squid proxy service's ability to handle various loads and user scenarios using Locust.
 The tests included load testing, stress testing, and endurance testing.
 The results showed that the Squid proxy service meets the expected performance criteria under normal and peak loads but showed signs of degradation under extreme stress conditions.
 Key issues identified include increased response times and occasional timeouts under maximum load.
-Recommendations for optimization include enhancing resource allocation and tuning Squid configurations for better performance.
+Recommendations for optimisation include enhancing resource allocation and tuning Squid configurations for better performance.

 ### Test Summary